-Just inside the North Wessex Downs near Andover, chef-patron David Watts has been busy sprucing up the interior of his fantastic fine dining countryside pub, The Crown Inn, ready for a return to indoor dining.
-Michelin love a spot of well-executed creative flair and quite rightly rate his “eye-catching dishes packed with colour and contrasting textures and tastes.”
-If you’re ready to get your gourmet on, how about the likes of this pigeon dish with roast beets and quinoa? (above).
-Or ‘butter poached Scottish langoustine, roasted pork belly, fennel, carrot puree, shellfish emulsion and caviar?’
-Oh, my…
+Just inside the North Wessex Downs near Andover, chef-patron David Watts’ fantastic fine dining countryside pub, The Crown Inn, holds on to its long-standing listing.
+Michelin love a spot of well-executed creative flair.
+So they quite rightly rate his “eye-catching dishes packed with colour and contrasting textures and tastes.”

 The Black Rat, Winchester

 Muddy used to live a hop away from this now well-established fine dining restaurant (and many a merry night was had in its sister pub, The Black Boy, and wine bar, The Black Bottle).
-No longer a Michelin star, once reopened, Head Chef Matt Noonan will no doubt be redoubling his efforts to make this cosy Winchester spot shine bright once again.
+No longer a Michelin star, Head Chef Matt Noonan nonetheless continues to stay on the Michelin radar with his cosy Winchester dining room.

 Fat Olives, Emsworth

-Michelin is bang on the money with its summary of Fat Olives, picking out the gorgeous building (a 17C fisherman’s cottage), “charming” patrons (hospitality veterans Lawrence and Julia Murphy) and menu of “classic British dishes with a modern edge” that make good use of and support small local suppliers.
+Michelin is bang on the money with its summary of Fat Olives.
+In particular, they single out the gorgeous building (a 17C fisherman’s cottage) and “charming” patrons (hospitality veterans Lawrence and Julia Murphy).
+Also rated by the inspector is the menu of “classic British dishes with a modern edge” that make good use of and support small local suppliers.

 Hoddington Arms, Upton Grey, Basingstoke